compileAI/tempo/README.md

 note: we will be moving to `compile-dev@100.87.99.101` instead of root

+- currently stagehand and hf papers scraping is on compile-dev, the rest is on root

 ## documentation

 if you want to add a new activity to the workflow, you need to update the worker and schedule: